Welcome

 • Fischer Random Chess and Capablanca Random Chess, which are like normal chess and normal Capablanca chess, but with a randomised starting position (Sjaak does not generate a starting position, however).

 • Makruk, the Thai version of Chess.
+ASEAN chess and Ai-Wok are supported Makruk variants.

 • Pocket Knight, like normal chess, but players have an extra knight they can drop on the board.

-• Grand Chess>, on a 10x10 board.
+• Grand Chess, on a 10x10 board.

 • Indian Grand Chess, or possibly Turkish Grand Chess.
 On a 10x10 with four extra pieces.